 "(4) Reliability.
 The regional transmission organization must have the responsibility for facilitating the commercial use of the transmission system in a manner consistent with maintaining reliability (adequacy and security) to end-use customers.

-The regional transmission organization shall have the authority to review and approve interconnections to the transmission system to ensure that such interconnections do not threaten the reliability of the transmission system under the operational control of the regional transmission organization.
+"(5) Interconnection.
+The regional transmission organization shall have the authority, together with the transmitting utility, to review and, together with the transmitting utility, approve transmission upgrades and interconnections to the RTO-controlled transmission system to ensure that such transmission and interconnections do not threaten the reliability of the transmission system under the operational control of the regional transmission organization.
+A transmitting utility owning transmission facilities may, in the first instance, determine if it can interconnect an entity with its transmission facilities.

-"(5) Transmission Tariff.
-The regional transmission organization must administer a tariff that will promote efficient use and expansion of transmission facilities, and operate a single Open Access Same Time Information System (OASIS) (as defined by the Commission) for all transmission facilities under its control, provided that nothing in this section shall preclude a transmitting utility from filing with the Commission original or amended rates concerning transmission service on such utility's facilities
+"(6) Transmission Tariff.
+The regional transmission organization must administer a tariff that will promote efficient use and expansion of transmission facilities, and operate a single Open Access Same Time Information System (OASIS) (as defined by the Commission) for all transmission facilities under its control, provided that nothing in this section shall preclude a transmitting utility from filing with the Commission original or amended rates concerning transmission service on such utility's facilities, including innovative transmission pricing policies under section 217.

-"(6) Ancillary Services.
+"(7) Ancillary Services.
 The regional transmission organization must serve as a supplier of last resort for the following ancillary services: (a) Scheduling, System Control and Dispatching Service; and (b) Reactive Supply and Voltage Control from Generation Services.
 For purposes of this section, "Scheduling, System Control and Dispatching Service" and "Reactive Supply and Voltage Control from Generation Services" shall be defined by the Commission.